-5. The first family event of the year, a few weeks after the start of the semester, is the Family Welcome Night.
-During this event, families go to their child's classroom for a brief overview of the teacher's goals for the children, an orientation to the center curriculum and classroom information.
-The first parent conference, in October, is largely based on a questionnaire given ahead of time to families, asking them for their impressions of their child, their goals for the child, and what they want from the program.
+5. The first parent conference, in October, is largely based on a questionnaire given ahead of time to families, asking them for their impressions of their child, their goals for the child, and what they want from the program.

 6. If, during the initial enrollment, parents indicate that their child has received special education services or has special medical or emotional needs, a special care plan is completed and an individual conference may be scheduled to discuss the care plan for that child.
 If an I.E.P. or I.F.S.P. already exists, the parent must bring a copy to the program so that we can coordinate our services with those being provided by the other agency or agencies.
 A form giving the program permission to share and receive information with the other agencies may also be completed, as needed.